Careers Education, Information, Advice and Guidance at Sutton Community Academy

 Whilst Careers Education, Information, Advice and Guidance (CEIAG) is a critical part of a student’s education whilst at school, the conversations and learning that happen at home are the most influential on students and the decisions they make.
 The information contained in the Careers section of the school website should be both informative and supportive, in helping you to understand what CEIAG is available to students in school, but also with a variety of ways for you to support independent research and encourage conversations about careers and next steps.

 Through a wide variety of activities, lessons, visits and one-to-one career appointments, students are able to gain valuable knowledge about jobs and courses that may be of interest to them at various stages throughout their life.
-Our dedicated Careers Advisor, Jayne Drury, is in school each week on Wednesday, Thursday and Friday to provide the support students need to help them make a well-informed, realistic decision about what to do after leaving Sutton Community Academy and to help students to think further ahead about what they may wish to do in the future.
+Our dedicated Careers Advisor, Jayne Drury, is available in school to provide the support students need to help them make a well-informed, realistic decision about what to do after leaving Sutton Community Academy and to help students to think further ahead about what they may wish to do in the future.
+We also have a well-stocked Careers Hub, which students can access at any time, located in the PSHCE department.
+The Careers Hub contains a wealth of resources for students to access including; college/sixth form prospectuses, university prospectuses, apprenticeship booklets and information, careers books, including a range of how2become books.
+There is also a display screen with details of upcoming events, open days and other useful information, as well as an iPad, which students can use to research their future plans.

 Our CEIAG Plan can be viewed here.